 - Take a bath and eat before you leave home.

-Not Allowed: alcoholic beverages, or weapons.
+Alcoholic beverages or weapons are not allowed.
 Smoking is not allowed in shelters.